 The effects of sublethal drift rates of glyphosate and dicamba on seed potato cultivars Atlantic and Dakota Pearl are unknown.
 This research explores the effects of glyphosate and dicamba measured through visible injury, as well as tuber yield, and quality reduction.
-Herbicides were applied at the potato tuber initiation stage and consisted of dicamba rates of 0, 20, and 99 g ae ha1 and glyphosate rates of 0, 40, and 197 g ae ha1.
-At 7 days after treatment (DAT), the spray combination of glyphosate (197 g ae ha1) and dicamba (99 g ae ha1) resulted in the most plant damage, at 28% based on visible ratings from 0% (no injury) to 100% (plant death).
-Plant injury from glyphosate (40 g ae ha1) and dicamba (20 g ae ha1) was similar to the non-treated.
-At 21 DAT, visible injury increased to 40% for the combination of glyphosate (197 g ae ha1) and dicamba (99 g ae ha1) treatment.
-Tuber specific gravity was lower for plants sprayed with any herbicide treatment that included dicamba.
-Results from the two field trials suggest that sublethal combinations of glyphosate (197 g ae ha1) and dicamba (99 g ae ha1) decreased potato yields and tuber specific gravity.
+Herbicides were applied at the potato tuber initiation stage and consisted of dicamba rates of 0, 20, and 99 g ae ha-1 and glyphosate rates of 0, 40, and 197 g ae ha-1.
+At 7 days after treatment (DAT), the spray combination of glyphosate (197 g ae ha-1) and dicamba (99 g ae ha-1) resulted in the most plant damage, at 28% based on visible ratings from 0% (no injury) to 100% (plant death).
+Plant injury from glyphosate (40 g ae ha-1) and dicamba (20 g ae ha-1) was similar to the non-treated.
+At 21 DAT, visible injury increased to 40% for the combination of glyphosate (197 g ae ha-1) and dicamba (equivable) g ae ha-1 and dicamba (for plants sprayed with any herbicide treatment that included dicamba.
+Results from the two field trials suggest that sublethal combinations of glyphosate (197 g ae ha-1) and dicamba (99 g ae ha-1) decreased potato yields and tuber specific gravity.